Terraxel99/TotoCompression/README.md

 cmake --fresh .
 ```

 That's it !
-Navigate onto the build folder and refer to the [Program usage](#usage) section :
+Navigate into the build folder and refer to the [Program usage](#usage) section :

 ```
 cd build/